 We were picked up from Aurora Village back to Murmansk city.
-The ride was the half way from Teriberka.
-But the weather was much better than the way to see the Artic.
+The ride was halfway from Teriberka.
+But the weather was much better than the way to see the Arctic.
 So, the landscape was less exciting, I found.
 Plus I had a little sleep from the faint aurora sighting the night before.

 Angelika joined us in the city.
 The itinerary was tight.
 She took us to Church of Saviour on Waters, Alyosha Monument, Waiting Woman Monument, then a quick late lunch break at Murmansk Mall, and finally, an exclusive tour at Lenin nuclear icebreaker.

 The one nature of a package tour is quantity over quality, I found.
 However, when I asked about the port, I got to learn more from Angelika about the ties between its people and Norway, which was closer than Moscow.
 I’d say my curiosity went beyond the usual tourist stuff.
 But what I couldn’t take my eyes off was the Khrushchyovka as when I first arrived in the city.
 I really wished I’d had more time with it.

 After the city tour, they dropped us off to the apartment we took through booking.com.
 There were some issues with the place.
 One was the communication with the owner.
 He didn’t speak much of English.
 Luckily, Angelika came up with us to the apartment and translated for us.